By Igor Sill

 This Rosé is just at home out on the patio as it is in the formal dining room.
 It’s a masterful match for almost any dish.
 The perfect pairing with this wine would be a grilled salmon salad, juicy barbecued burger, grilled chicken or summer’s afternoon outing at the beach with a festive crab feed.

-It’s the beautifully fitted black dress of Rosé wines that seduces with alluring bouquets of fraises des bois and cherry blossoms before drifting memorably into the late evening.
+It’s the beautifully fitted black dress of Rosé wines that seduces with alluring bouquets of fraises des bois and cherry blossoms (that was delivered by the flower delivery Toronto guys) before drifting memorably into the late evening.
 This wine is everything you’d ever expect in an ultra-premium Rosé.
 We may make many compromises in life, but never with our wines.

 The total market for Rosé wine in the United States increased by 56 percent last year and now accounts for more than 10% of all wine purchases.